uhs-robert/sshfs.yazi/README.md

 ## What it does under the hood

-Basically, just a fancy wrapper for SSHFS that integrates it with Yazi.
-Reads hosts from your `ssh_config` to choose from.
-Maintains an optional separate list for yazi hosts as well.
-The sshfs function used is below:
+This plugin serves as a wrapper for the `sshfs` command, integrating it seamlessly with Yazi.
+It automatically reads hosts from your `~/.ssh/config` file.
+Additionally, it maintains a separate list of custom hosts in `~/.config/yazi/plugins/sshfs.yazi/sshfs.list`.
+The core `sshfs` command used is:

 ```sh
 sshfs user@host: ~/.cache/sshfs/alias -o reconnect,compression=yes,ServerAliveInterval=15,ServerAliveCountMax=3